-The pressure of productivity
+The pressure of productivity when working remotely

-Speaking of burning questions, did it ever happen to you to experience the pressure of being productive at any cost?
+Did it ever happen to you to experience the pressure of being productive at any cost?

 From a young age, we were taught to equate productivity with worth.
 I remember as a kid, I’d be praised for staying up late to finish homework or for practicing piano until my fingers ached.
 But if I spent time playing outside or watching TV, I’d quickly be labeled as "lazy."
 It’s a word that sticks with you.